Life on earth has crossed number of tipping points due to planetary emergencies.

 Her Excellency Mariam bint Mohammed Saeed Hareb Almheiri

 Corporate disclosures are driven by the requirements of stakeholders, including society at large and shareholders in particular.
 And currently there is a huge ‘mismatch’ between stakeholder needs and reporting/disclosure contents, especially sustainability-related information, ‘which reveals extensive impression management and gaps in performance portrayal’.
 There is a lack of clarity about whether the real effects of reporting are aligned with its objectives – particularly in light of the growing attention to social and environmental issues.
+The future of corporate disclosure will be guided by the development of a singular internationally recognized set of reporting standards, with non-financial disclosures integrated into financial disclosures.
+A local adaptation of such standards could follow from there.
+The session will bring out the course of disclosures that the stakeholders believe to be beneficial for the Indian industry.
+Also, the role and opinion of regulatory bodies would be explored to establish a sync between national and global disclosures.
+(Venue: Sovereign 1)

 Mr Koushik Chatterjee